 There are two standard sections in Cochrane Reviews devoted to the authors’ conclusions.

 Implications for practice: In this section, review authors should provide a general interpretation of the evidence so that it can inform healthcare or policy decisions.
 The implications for practice should be as practical and unambiguous as possible, should be supported by the data presented in the review and should not be based on additional data that were not systematically compiled and evaluated as part of the review.
 Recommendations for how interventions should be implemented and used in practice should not be given in Cochrane Reviews, as they may be inappropriate depending on the different settings and individual circumstances of readers.
 Authors may be helpful to readers by identifying factors that are likely to be relevant to their decision making, such as the relative value of the likely benefits and harms of the intervention, participants at different levels of risk, or resource issues.
+If the review considered equity, discuss the equity-related implications for practice and policy.

-III.5 Chapter information
+III.4 Chapter information

 Beller EM, Glasziou PP, Altman DG, Hopewell S, Bastian H, Chalmers I, Gøtzsche PC, Lasserson T, Tovey D, for the PfAG.
 PRISMA for Abstracts: Reporting Systematic Reviews in Journal and Conference Abstracts.
 PLoS Medicine 2013; 10: e1001419.